gethexon/hexon/README.md

 ### develop version

-Same as prerelease verion, but use branch `next`.
+Same as prerelease verion, but use branch `develop`.

 ## Want to know more?